Understanding and Balancing Aggression and Pleasure for Better Mental Health

 Causes of Aggression

-Genetics, brain chemistry, and hormonal influences can contribute to aggressive behavior.
+• Biological Factors: Genetics, brain chemistry, and hormonal influences can predispose individuals to aggressive behaviors.

-Mental health conditions like depression, anxiety, and personality disorders can increase aggression.
+• Psychological Factors: Mental health issues such as depression, anxiety, and personality disorders often correlate with increased aggression.

 The Drive for Pleasure